-The type of treatment you have will depend on where the cancer started, how much it has spread, and your general health and preferences.
-The most commonly offered treatments include chemotherapy, radiation therapy, surgery, biological therapy and hormone therapy, or a combination of these treatments.
+Treatment will depend on where the cancer started, how far has spread, and your general health, treatment goals and preferences for care.
+Common treatments include chemotherapy, radiation therapy, surgery, targeted therapy, hormone therapy and immunotherapy.
+These may be used alone or in combination.

 Am I going to die?

-If you have questions about dying, call Cancer Council for a free copy of Facing End of Life: A guide for people dying with cancer, their family and friends.
+If you have questions about dying, call Cancer Council for a free copy of the Facing End of Life booklet

 What is palliative care?